Rabbi Matthew Eisenberg

 Rabbi Frederick Eisenberg, founder of Temple Israel and Rabbi Emeritus of TINT, was born in Boston, Massachusetts and attended Hebrew Union College in Cincinnati after receiving an undergraduate degree from Clark University.
 After ordination, he served as a chaplain in the U.S. Air Force, and afterwards, as an assistant rabbi at Temple Sholom in Chicago.
 He then was named rabbi at Temple Emanuel in East Grand Rapids, Michigan, before moving to Cleveland in 1972 as assistant rabbi at Fairmount Temple and leader of the synagogue’s Young People’s Congregation.

 After a decade at Fairmount Temple, Rabbi Fred joined the leadership of Congregation Brith Emeth.
 In 1985 he started Temple Israel of Greater Cleveland, with a core membership of 50 families, many of whom followed him from Fairmount.
 Ten years later, Rabbi Fred officially became Rabbi Emeritus, turning what had become Temple Israel Ner Tamid as the result of a 1997 merger with Temple Ner Tamid, over to his son, Rabbi Matt.

-In addition to Rabbi Matt, Rabbi Fred Eisenberg and his wife, Helen, have two other children, Elizabeth and Rachel, who serves as cantorial soloist at TINT.
+Sadly, Rabbi Fred passed away on August 17, 2022.
+He is survived by his wife, Helen, and his three children, Rabbi Matt, Elizabeth and Rachel, who serves as cantorial soloist at TINT.